Okay, Pop Quiz, the last two winners of the Hawkeye Caucasier Republican side.

 We'll be back with more after this.

-Let me put this Department of Homeland Security Directive in perspective for you.
+Let me put this Department of Homeland Security directive in perspective for you.

-Want to make sure you understand this.
+I want to make sure you understand this.

-On the one hand, an illegal college graduate here on temporary visa or whatever, not yet a citizen.
+On the one hand, an illegal college graduate here on a temporary visa or whatever, not yet a citizen.

-They're vying for the same job at the same business.
+They are vying for the same job at the same business.

-The business owner knows, because of the most recent Obama executive order, that if he hires the recent graduate illegal, he doesn't have to pay payroll taxes and a number of other payroll deductions that total $12,000 a year.
+The business owner knows because of the most recent Obama executive order that if he hires the recent graduate illegal, he doesn't have to pay payroll taxes and a number of other payroll deductions that total $12,000 a year.

 On the one hand, illegal graduate here temporarily.